16 Famous Consultants and How They Became Superstars

 Famous Political Consultants

 Donna Lease Brazile is a political strategist, campaign manager, political analyst, author, and political contributor for Fox News.
-She’s known as the first African American woman to direct a major presidential campaign, while working as a campaign manager for Al Gore in 2000.
-She also worked on a number of presidential campaigns for other candidates, including Jesse Jackson, Walter Mondale–Geraldine Ferraro, and Dick Gephardt.
-She was previously a CNN contributor, and now she’s a member of the Democratic Party where she’s served as an interim chair of the Democratic National Committee multiple times.
+She’s known as the first African American woman to direct a major presidential campaign while working as a campaign manager for Al Gore in 2000.
+She also worked on several presidential campaigns for other candidates, including Jesse Jackson, Walter Mondale and Geraldine Ferraro, and Dick Gephardt.
+She was previously a CNN contributor, and now she’s a member of the Democratic Party, where she’s served as an interim chair of the Democratic National Committee multiple times.

 David Plouffe became known as a political strategist while he was a campaign manager for Barack Obama’s successful 2008 presidential campaign.
 He was a partner at the consulting firm AKPD Message and Media when he started working with the Democratic Party, and he worked as an outside senior advisor to Obama since the president’s first day in office.
 Later, he was appointed as a Senior Advisor inside the White House and also consulted brands like Uber and the Chan Zuckerberg Initiative.